Aventus-Network-Services/geth-trace-decoder/README.md

 We hope this is useful for the community at large.
 It is our 'Thank you!' for all the people working to make Ethereum the platform of the future, to improve the productivity of developers in this eco-system, and to make it an easier environment to develop in.

 This repo provides a library that you can use and an example formatter making use of those libraries to output the results to console.
 Feel free to produce other formatters more suitable to your needs, and let us know if you find our work useful, if you know how it could be improved and how you'd like to see it evolve in the future.

+Thank you to ConsenSys for their `abi-decoder` tool and the inspiration it gave us.

 Happy coding!